open/close all folders

 - Laser-Guided Karma: Her ultimate fate at the end of the series, where she is captured by an a'dam.
 Only this time, she is captured by the Seanchan.

 - The Mole: During the War, she was the only one of The Forsaken who did not publicly announce her allegiance in some manner after turning to the Shadow, meaning that she was still "officially" on the side of the Light even when actually on the side of the Shadow.
 Thus, she was an invaluable servant, destroying the forces of the Light from the inside with nobody the wiser, but was in a bit of a quandry once she was found out.
+She plays the role again during the Last Battle, infiltrating the Seanchan command center disguised as a servant and feeding Demandred intel on their every move.

 - Names to Run Away From Really Fast: Her name is the Old Tongue name for a very stealthy spider with a very potent poison (that kills within seconds).